ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 **images**- This folder contains photos of our EV3 robot, design diagrams, wiring diagrams.

-**obstacle**-This folder contains the obstacle management strategy used by the robot to navigate the challenge course.
-It outlines how the robot detects, decides, and maneuvers around obstacles to maintain smooth and uninterrupted movement throughout the competition.
+**obstacle**-This folder contains the strategies used by the robot to navigate the challenge course.
+It outlines how the robot detects, decides, and maneuvers around obstacles to maintain smooth and uninterrupted movement.

 **software**- This folder contains the code used to control the EV3 robot.